 - A copy of the trust instrument if the beneficiary of the asset is a trust

-After obtaining the information you need, there are several tasks that must be carried out next.
+After obtaining the information you need, several tasks must be carried out next.

 What Steps to Take During an Estate Administration Involving Retirement Assets

 As the person in charge of administering the estate, it is important to handle retirement assets properly.
 The following are four suggested steps when dealing with retirement accounts: